hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/README.md

 ## Running AWS dynamodb locally

-1. Setup credentials based on aws-config.js.template.
-Be sure to set AWS_REGION to "local" and AWS_ENDPOINT to "http://localdynamodb:8000".
 1. Start dynamodb:

 ```bash
 ./scripts/startDynamo.sh
 ```

-2. See docs in blockchain-carbon-accounting/utility-emissions-channel/egrid-data-loader/README.md for seeding the db
+2. Seed the DB - See docs in blockchain-carbon-accounting/utility-emissions-channel/egrid-data-loader/README.md for seeding the db

+3. Fill in AWS credentials based on aws-config.js.template.
+Fill in your secret key/access key and be sure to set AWS_REGION to "local" and AWS_ENDPOINT to "http://localdynamodb:8000"

+4. Bring up network, create channel/deploy chaincode.

 ## Troubleshooting